chbergmann/OpticsWorkbench/README.md

 - `MaxNrReflections`: Maximum number of reflections.
 This prevents endless loops if the ray is inside a mirror box.
 - `Ignored Optical Elements`: List of optical objects that will be ignored by the ray/beam.
 - `Base`: If a shape is selected here, an optical emitter will be created.
+- `FocalPoint`: set RayBundleType to `focal` to direct all rays to this point

 ### ![SunRayIcon](./icons/raysun.svg) Ray (sun light)
 A number of rays with different wavelengths of visible light.